cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-unc0ver-fugu14.md

   - /installing-uncover-(fugu14)
 ---

-unc0ver is a [semi-untethered jailbreak](/types-of-jailbreak/#semi-untethered-jailbreaks), meaning it requires an app to re-apply the exploit after a reboot.
+unc0ver is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered jailbreak</router-link>, meaning it requires an app to re-apply the exploit after a reboot.

 The Fugu14 method of unc0ver supports A12+ devices on iOS 14.4 to 14.5.1